colton-gabertan/NSACodeBreaker2021/README.md

 *This challenge was easing us into some malware analysis, setting us up nicely to start reverse engineering a binary.
 I wrote an article [here] as a very gentle introduction into this topic if you've never done or seen anything of this nature*

 As we are provided with nothing but the image.tar, before loading it into Docker, I wanted to take a look at the strings of the folder before anything else.
-I was working on wsl, using the build-in strings command, then I stored the output to image.txt and dove in.
+I was working on wsl, using the built-in strings command, then I stored the output to image.txt and dove in.

 ### Command to extract the strings
 ```